- Landscape Architecture

 - Transit connections/alternative transportation

 As part of a major renovation of the Oregon Convention Center, Mayer/Reed designed plazas, streetscape and site signage for an enhanced visitor experience within the public realm.

 Designed to interface with the new 600-room hotel across Holladay Street, the northeast flexible-use plaza and hospitality terrace invite visitors to enjoy events and casual gatherings amidst a mix of Oregon landscape typologies.
 The contemporary design utilizes basalt stone, weathering steel, wood and informal plantings.

-Enhanced streetscape along MLK Jr. Blvd incorporates sequential wayfinding cues to guide visitors to the main entry plaza.
+The streetscape along MLK Jr. Blvd incorporates sequential wayfinding cues to guide visitors to the main entry plaza.
 A rainwater garden and identity pylon anchor the main entrance.
-An identity pylon of weathering steel juxtaposed on a translucent luminous blade features the convention center logo and an incorporated digital display.
+With weathering steel juxtaposed on a translucent luminous blade, the identity pylon features the convention center logo and an incorporated digital display.

-Completed in October 2019, design is part of a $27 million project to update the interior and exterior of the convention center.
+Completed in October 2019, the design is part of a $27 million project to update the interior and exterior of the convention center.